Félix Hernández: 2014 season: All-Star Game starter and second ERA title

-2015 season
+2015 season: Final All-Star selection

-Hernández was again the opening day starter for the sixth straight time.
-Despite giving up Mike Trout's first home run of the season (Trout's first 2014 and 2015 at-bats were home runs off of Hernandez), he beat the Angels 4–1 with 7 innings pitched, two hits, one earned run, and struck out 10 Angels.
-On May 10 against the Oakland Athletics, Hernández recorded his 2,000th strikeout, becoming the fourth-youngest player to reach that milestone.
-Hernández was selected as an All-Star along with teammate Nelson Cruz by Ned Yost, the 2015 All-Star Game manager.
-This marks his fifth straight All-Star selection and sixth overall.
+Hernández started on Opening Day for the sixth season in a row.
+Despite giving up Mike Trout's first home run of the season (Trout's first 2014 and 2015 at bats were home runs off of Hernández), he beat the Angels 4–1 with 7 innings pitched, two hits, one earned run, and struck out 10 Angels.
+On May 10 against Oakland, Hernández recorded his 2,000th strikeout, becoming the fourth-youngest player to reach that milestone.
+Hernández was selected as an All-Star along with teammate Nelson Cruz by manager Ned Yost.
+This was his fifth straight All-Star selection and sixth and final overall selection.

 The season was not without its struggles for Hernández.
 Finishing the first two months of the season 8–1 with a 1.91 ERA, Hernández gave up 7 runs to the New York Yankees at home on June 1.
 On June 12, in a game against the Houston Astros, he gave up eight earned runs while only recording one out, matching the shortest outing of his career and recording a game score of 8, the second-lowest of his career.
 The outing increased his ERA from 2.51 to 3.38.
-On August 15, exactly three years to the day he threw a perfect game against the Tampa Bay Rays, he allowed a career-high 10 runs against the Boston Red Sox in only 2 1/3 innings, recording a new career-low game score of −6.
+On August 15, exactly three years to the day he threw a perfect game against Tampa Bay, he allowed a career-high 10 runs against the Boston Red Sox in only 2 1/3 innings, recording a new career-low game score of −6.
 His ERA went up from 3.11 to 3.65.

-Hernández would finish the season 18–9 with a 3.53 ERA, which was the worst ERA for Hernández ever since the 2008 season, but the most wins since his 2009 season, this time being provided with just 4.10 runs per 27 outs.
-He failed to reach 200 strikeouts for the first time in six years, as he had 201 innings and 191 strikeouts.
+Hernández finished the season 18–9 with a 3.53 ERA, which was the worst ERA for Hernández ever since the 2008 season but the most wins since his 2009 season, this time being provided with just 4.10 runs per 27 outs.
+He failed to reach 200 strikeouts for the first time in six years; he had191 strikeouts in 201 innings pitched.